MAR3021 : Marine Transport Business

 Outline Of Syllabus

-The module provides an understanding of the marine transport market and the role of marine technologists in it.
+The module provides an understanding of the marine transport market and how different business sectors are organised.

-Topics include: world trade; freight markets and demand for ships; major bulk commodities; general cargo and liner trade; freight rates and operating economics; Choice of ship types; service performance of ships; ports.
+Main topics include: world trade; freight markets and demand for ships; organisation of tramp and liner shipping; major bulk commodities; general cargo and liner trade; choice of ship types; service performance of ships; port organization.

 |Guided Independent Study||Assessment preparation and completion||1||2:00||2:00||Examination|